TY7891/DSA4266-Group-Project/README.md

 ```
 python3.8 -m pip install -r requirements.txt
 ```
 Run the script with this command.
 ```
 python3.8 script.py --text_path dataset2.json.gz --model_path final_model.json --output_path dataset2.csv
 ```
+The script takes in a .gz file and the model file as input, and outputs a csv file that shows the transcript id, transcript position and score, separated by ",".

 ## Installation of python3.8
 If it is not at least python 3.8, you can install python 3.8 and above with the following code.